heavyk/shake-sphere/dr-richard.md

 #### 2024-01-17 06:56 - this is a good example

 ```
-And with maine force, flung on a ring of pikes:
+And with maine force, flung onto a ring of pikes:
 Aged women with swords thrust through their aged
 sides; Kneeling for mercie to a Greekish lad,
 Who with steele Pol-axes dasht out Dians braines.